 4) Bad Press

-Like many MLMs, Nu Skin has their own fair share of bad press that have compromised their reputation.
+Like many MLMs, Nu Skin has its own fair share of bad press that has compromised their reputation.
 In 2012, the company was asked by Stanford University to stop using a geneticist’ name, Stuart Kim, for AgeLoc’s product advertisements.
 It seems that the name is still being used even after the scientist stopped his collaboration with the company in 2011.

 Just last year in 2016, Nu Skin was accused of operating illegal pyramid-type of schemes in China and making misleading statements about their products to consumers.
 The incident has resulted in a $47 million dollar lawsuit settlement.